 - You expect your team to get destroyed in the early game (all weak laners)

 - You are afraid of getting counter jungled ( Lee Sin or Elise for example can really give you a hard early game).
 You need to get lvl 6 asap so you are heavily set back if the enemy just steals your camps or kills you.
 With solid warding and some help from your team this isn't a problem but in soloQ it is.

-If your team needs an AP assassin or AP offtank Diana jungle is a good choice because she has good sustain in the jungle and can carry games if you get fed.
+If your team needs an AP assassin or AP offtank Diana jungle is a good choice because she has good sustain in the jungle, great objective (splitpush) damage, and can carry games when fed.
 Her main weaknesses are that she can't really kill tanks and her ganks before level 6 are not strong.
 She also has no real escape without flash.

 Diana's abilities: stats and tips